openstack/openstack-manuals/doc/admin-guide/source/compute-flavors.rst

     Incoming and outgoing traffic can be shaped independently.
 The bandwidth element can have at most, one inbound and at most, one outbound child element.
-If you leave any of these child elements out, no quality of service (QoS) is applied on that traffic direction.
+If you leave any of these child elements out, no :term:`quality of service (QoS)` is applied on that traffic direction.
 So, if you want to shape only the network's incoming traffic, use inbound only (and vice versa).
 Each element has one mandatory attribute average, which specifies the average bit rate on